BpaLabTHCologne/bpa_lab_docs/README.md

 ### Architecture questions and decisions (work in progress)

-In this section few questions on architecture raised during a later stage of the BPALab project and the respective decisions have been recorded (not complete)
+In this section few questions on architecture raised during the BPALab project and the respective decisions have been recorded (not complete)

-Decision 1: MQTT broker for communication between process applications and controller (decision done)
+Decision 1: Use of MQTT broker for communication between process applications (job workers) and controller (decision done)
-Justification: decoupling, protocol common in IOT field
+Justification: decoupling, MQTT as common protocol  in IOT field

-Decision 2: Model inter-process communication in BPMN by Message Send Tasks and Message Receive Task (decision done)
+Decision 2: Model inter-process communication in BPMN by Message Send Tasks and Message Receive Task instead of using events (decision done)
 Justification: Tasks offer use of boundary events e.g. to handle errors triggered by job workers

-Decision 3: Messages between processes and process application - see manufacturing prototype (decision done)
+Decision 3: Messages between processes and process application (decision done)
 Justification: to have simple solution and be aligned with process application - process control communication

 Decision 4: Using the self-managed version of Camunda 8 and Docker compose Camunda 8 core  (decision done)
-Justification: avoid interferences between members during development phase; development environment identical to production environment; note: performance with docker and number of containers to be verified
+Justification: avoid interferences between members during development phase; development environment identical to production environment; note: performance with docker and number of containers to be verified (no use of kubernetes, as this will nether be a production environment)

 Decision 5: Use JobWorker to send emails (decision done)
-Justifications: issues with SendGrid Connector; existing solution in project
+Justifications: issues with SendGrid Connector; existing solution in project; to be reconsidered later (ongoing development of connectors for Camunda 8)

 Decision 6: Use JobWorker for database transaction and mysql database in docker container (decision done)
-Justifications: existing solution in project
+Justifications: existing solution in project; more flexiblity than connectors (at time of decision)